Work-Study Employer Information

 Ask each student to provide you with written verification of work-study eligibility from their Bengal Web.
 In order to qualify for reimbursement, you must hire a college student who is "work-study eligible" through ISU.

 Make your employment selection

-*Note: If the student has worked for ISU within the last 3 years, they do not need to complete the new hire paperwork.
-If you have any questions, Please contact Human Resources at 282-2517.
+If the student has worked for ISU within the last 3 years, they do not need to complete the new hire paperwork, only a PARTS form.
+If you have any questions, Please contact Human Resources at (208) 282-2517.

-- Employer is to complete PARTS form (for each work-study student) and New Hire paperwork (if applicable).
+- Employer must complete PARTS form (for each work-study student) and New Hire paperwork (if applicable).
 A new PARTS Form will need to be completed each academic year.

-- Employer is to annually complete the appropriate year of the WS Student Employment Position Description (Request/Hire) Form
+- Employer must annually complete the appropriate year of the WS Student Employment Position Description (Request/Hire) Form.

 - Orient and train your new employee as you would any other employee.

 - Keep accurate time records being careful not to exceed students award maximum.
 If this amount is exceeded and the student has no more eligibility, you will be responsible for the wages at 100%.